Or3stis/apparatus/docs/index.md

 Once the app starts, the first window (home screen) will ask you to choose which modeling phase would you like to perform analysis in.
 After you select a phase, you will be presented with three choices.
 The first is to create a new graph.
 The second choice is to load an existing graph.
 The third option is the debug app, which loads a default graph used for debugging purposes.

-You will find some example graphs in the `graphs` folder.
+You will find some example graphs in the `sample` folder.

 ## Instructions